 It's too limiting to view DAD HORSE OTTN solely as a musician.
 During his live performances the man with the great black humor readily tells stories both intriguing and mystifying.
 He switches easily from abyssal sadness to anarchic witticism.
 With his surreal and twisted style DAD HORSE OTTN has established a worldwide reputation as a genuine European and authentic interpreter of the American gospel & country tradition.

 In 2019 the Dad Horse XP turned from a solo project to a full blown collective of excellent and award-winning instrumentalists to build up a powerful live set with different casts from 3 to seven.

-Current members of the Dad Horse Experience cast are: Dad Horse Ottn (banjo, mandoline), Olaf Liebert (bass), Hanno Janssen / Leander Eilts / Janet Mc'n'Tune (drums), Ayumi V. Tovazzi / Birgit Hoffmann (violin), Michael Jungblut / Krischan Meyer (electric guitar), Chandler Pratt (acoustic guitar), Matthias Schinkopf (sax, flute, trumpet)) and occasional guests.
+Current members of the Dad Horse Experience cast are: Dad Horse Ottn (banjo, mandoline), Olaf Liebert (bass), Hanno Janssen / Leander Eilts / Janet Mc'n'Tune / the mighty Schroeder (drums), Ayumi V. Tovazzi / Birgit Hoffmann (violin), Michael Jungblut / Krischan Meyer (electric guitar), Chandler Pratt (acoustic guitar), Matthias Schinkopf (sax, flute, trumpet)and occasional guests.

 "His music is one of the best in a style of what we call a "transatlantic feedback."
 DAD HORSE OTTN combines in his unique way American roots with European traditions, Gospel music with this old White Blues, which had some certain roots in European styles too, and with the timeless power of this Rock'n'Roll, which was never far from Gospel music." — Franz Dobler